-The study examined the number of research publications in the educational psychology journals Cognition and Instruction, Contemporary Educational Psychology, Educational Psychologist, Educational Psychology Review, Journal of Educational Psychology on an individual and institutional level between 2015 and 2021.
+The study examined the number of research publications in the educational psychology journals Cognition and Instruction, Contemporary Educational Psychology, Educational Psychologist, Educational Psychology Review, and the Journal of Educational Psychology on an individual and institutional level between 2015 and 2021.

 The authors of the study argued measuring individual and institutional research productivity provides a clear way to gauge meaningful contributions to the field.